Sohu: Allegations against Google

 On April 6, 2007, Sohu made a request that Google stop providing its Google Pinyin Input Method Editor software for download because portions of Sohu's IME software, Sogou Pinyin, were allegedly copied in order to construct it.
 The detection of the alleged copyright infringement was found due to a suspicious error found in both IMEs, notably the translation of the pinyin "pinggong" which erroneously produces the actor and comedian Feng Gong.
 On April 9, 2007, Google's spokesman Cui Jin has admitted that the pinyin Google IME "was built leveraging some non-Google database resources."

-2008 Olympic Games website
+2008 Olympic Games Coverage

 In November 2005, Sohu was selected to be the Official Internet Content Service Sponsor of the Beijing 2008 Olympic Games.
 Sohu was provided exclusive services to construct, operate and host the official Beijing Olympics website.
+During the first week of the Olympics, Sohu recorded peak traffic levels, including 3 million visits within 5 minutes and over 100 million visits within one hour, setting multiple records.